asmaloney/gactar/README.md

 ## Example Usage

-These examples assume you have set up your environment properly - either using python's virtual environment or by setting up your PYTHONPATH.
+These examples assume you have set up your virtual environment properly.
 See [setup](#setup) above.

 ### Generate a python file

 ```
-(pyenv)$ ./gactar examples/count.amod
+(env)$ ./gactar examples/count.amod
 gactar version v0.0.2
-Using Python 3.9.6 from /path/to/gactar/pyenv/bin/python3
+ccm: Using Python 3.9.6 from /path/to/gactar/env/bin/python3
 -- Generating code for examples/count.amod
    Written to gactar_Count.py
 ```